 As we begin the administration of Phase One of the FLAP, we are working to obtain easements for Phase Two.
 This will build the trail from the Arkansas River Trail to the Capital Mall.
-We have proposed a solution to Union Pacific for the Southwest Trail route in the area they have been most concerned with since 2008 and are awaiting their response (Fig. 9).
+We have proposed a solution to Union Pacific for the Southwest Trail route in the area they have been most concerned with since 2008 (Fig. 9).

 Figure 9.
-This is the proposed LaHarpe Undercrossing, addressing all of Union Pacific's safety concerns expressed in 2008 (see also).
+This is the proposed LaHarpe Undercrossing, addressing all of the concerns expressed by Union Pacific in 2008 (see also).
 Figure by Leland Couch.

 The completion of the Southwest Trail is far from guaranteed.
 Within the City of Little Rock, we are having challenges obtaining the necessary easements even between the Arkansas River Trail and Central High.
 Of course funding is also a challenge.
 If you have any comments, concerns, or suggestions, email firstname.lastname@example.org.
 If you want to learn how you can be more involved, contact Friends of the Southwest Trail.